To verify if your EDA sensor is working properly when requested from our Customer Happiness team, you'll be asked to perform some tests.

-Before going through all the steps, please make sure that your E4 is charged and the firmware is up to date (Firmware management with E3/E4 wristband and E4 manager) and you have the latest version of E4 Manager.
+Before going through all the steps, please make sure that your E4 is charged and the firmware is up to date and you have the latest version of E4 Manager.
 (Download here).

 To test the sensor, please follow the below steps: